thinc-org/awesome-stack/src/pages/things/clerk.md

 ---

-title: clerk
+title: "clerk"

 tag:

   - auth
   - service

-desc: Clerk is an authentication and user management service.
+desc: "Clerk is an authentication and user management service."

-by: p16w
+by: "p16w"

-from: awesome-dev-bot
+from: "awesome-dev-bot"

 ---